satwikkansal/wtfpython/README.md

 If you're an experienced Python programmer, you can take it as a challenge to get most of them right in the first attempt.
 You may have already experienced some of them before, and I might be able to revive sweet old memories of yours! :sweat_smile:

-PS: If you're a returning reader, you can learn about the new modifications [here](https://github.com/satwikkansal/wtfpython/releases/).
+PS: If you're a returning reader, you can learn about the new modifications [here](https://github.com/satwikkansal/wtfpython/releases/) (the examples marked with asterisk are the ones added in the latest major revision).

 So, here we go...